Last update 13/11/2023

 Types of guitar finishes

-Overall, it’s essential to know which type of finish your guitar has.
+Overall, knowing which type of finish your guitar has is essential.
 Some of the finished care products available are intended to work best for one type or the other.

-The following are simple methods that you can do to maintain your guitar’s finish.
+The following are simple methods that you can use to maintain your guitar’s finish.

 Wipe it down